Songkran water festival | Pictures | Reuters

 Songkran water festival

-Revelers use water guns as they participate in a water fight during Songkran Festival celebrations at Silom romore

-A child uses a water gun as he participates in a water fight during Songkran Festival celebrations at Silom romore
+Revellers take part in a water fight at Songkran Festival celebrations in Bangkok, Thailand.
+REUTERS/Jorge Silmore

+Revellers react at a foam party during Songkran Festival celebrations in Bangkok, Thailand.
+REUTERS/Jorge Silvmore

-Elephants spray villagers with water in celebration of the Songkran water festival in Thailand's Ayutthaya promore
+An elephant sprays tourists with water in celebration of the Songkran Water Festival in Ayutthaya province, nomore

-Revelers use water guns as they participate in a water fight during Songkran Festival celebrations at Silom romore

-Revellers participate in a water fight during Songkran Festival celebrations at Silom road in Bangkok April 13more
+Revellers dance during a water fight at Songkran Festival celebrations in Bangkok, Thailand.
+REUTERS/Athit Permore

-Revelers react as they are splashed with foam and water during Songkran Festival celebrations in Bangkok Aprilmore
+A reveller reacts at a foam party during Songkran Festival celebrations in Bangkok, Thailand.
+REUTERS/Jorge Simore

+Local residents and tourists take part in waterfights during the Songkran water festival on the island of Koh more

-Revelers take part in a water fight during Songkran Festival celebrations at Kowloon City district, known as Lmore
+Revellers take part in a water fight at Songkran Festival celebrations in Bangkok, Thailand.
+REUTERS/Athit Permore

-Revelers take part in a water fight during Songkran Festival celebrations at Kowloon City district, known as Lmore
+Local residents and tourists take part in water fights during the Songkran water festival on the island of Kohmore

-A reveler reacts as she participates in a water fight during Songkran Festival celebrations at Kowloon City dimore
+Revellers react at a foam party during Songkran Festival celebrations in Bangkok, Thailand.
+REUTERS/Jorge Silvmore

-Revelers use water guns as they participate in a water fight during Songkran Festival celebrations at Silom romore
+Revellers take part in a water fight at Songkran Festival celebrations in Bangkok, Thailand.
+REUTERS/Jorge Silmore

-Revelers hold water guns as they participate in a water fight during Songkran Festival celebrations at Silom rmore
+Revellers take part in a water fight at Songkran Festival celebrations in Bangkok, Thailand.
+REUTERS/Athit Permore

-A reveler reacts while being splashed with foam and water during Songkran Festival celebrations in Bangkok Aprmore
+Revellers react at a foam party during Songkran Festival celebrations in Bangkok, Thailand.
+REUTERS/Jorge Silvmore

-Revelers use water guns as they participate in a water fight during Songkran Festival celebrations at Silom romore

-A police officer gets sprayed by water guns during Songkran Festival celebrations at Kowloon City district, knmore
+Local residents and tourists take part in water fights during the Songkran water festival on the island of Kohmore

-Children use water guns as they participate in a water fight during Songkran Festival celebrations at Kowloon more
+Revellers react during a water fight at Songkran Festival celebrations in Bangkok, Thailand.
+REUTERS/Jorge Silmore

-Revelers splash water onto passing motorists during Songkran Festival celebrations at Kowloon City district ismore

-A reveler reacts as he gets sprayed by water guns during Songkran Festival celebrations at Kowloon City distrimore

-Revelers take part in a water fight during Songkran Festival celebrations at Kowloon City district is known asmore
+Revellers take part in a water fight at Songkran Festival celebrations in Bangkok, Thailand.
+REUTERS/Athit Permore

-Elephants spray tourists with water in celebration of the Songkran water festival in Thailand's Ayutthaya provmore
+An elephant sprays tourists with water in celebration of the Songkran Water Festival in Ayutthaya province, nomore

-Revelers react as they are splashed with foam and water during Songkran Festival celebrations in Bangkok Aprilmore
+A reveller reacts at a foam party during Songkran Festival celebrations in Bangkok, Thailand.
+REUTERS/Jorge Simore

 下一个